MabbottLab/MEGneto/ConfigParams.md

               <summary>Funparameter</summary>
               Where: Nowhere
               <br>
-              Meaning: Functional parameter set to be ‘power’, which indicates what to plot on the anatomical data.
+              Meaning: Functional parameter set to be ‘power’, which indicates what to plot on the anatomical data
             </details>
           </li></ul>
         </details>